watem-sedem/watem-sedem/docs/input.rst

 .. math::
     dt \leq \frac{spatial   resolution}{stream   velocity}

-The parameter is an integer value expressed in minutes.
+The parameter is an integer value expressed in minutes and is only mandatory if the :ref:`Model Choice <choicespage>`: :ref:`Curve number <simple>` is set to 1.

 .. _finaltimestep: